tlindsay/rulesoforder/README.md

 ME: The thing is, schools hold kids captive all day.
 It's unfair for them to also make demands on the nighttime.

 Instead of just plowing on, I should have responded to SOMEONE's objection.
-Before continuing, I should have either conceided his point or explained why it was wrong.
+Before continuing, I should have either conceded his point or explained why it was wrong.

-This boils done to not entering a discussion with the goal of winning no matter what.
-I must, at all times, be open to being wrong in part or whole.
-I should not simply keep vollying with arguments until one of them hits the target, ignoring all that fail.
+This boils done to not entering a discussion with the goal of winning no matter what. *I must, _at all times_, be open to being wrong in part or whole.* I should not simply keep vollying with arguments until one of them hits the target, ignoring all that fail.

 ##5.
 I must either stay in a discussion or bow out gracefully.